eptgen/assignment3/README.md

 To train the volumetric model, run the command `python volume_rendering_main.py --config-name=train_box`.
 The GIF and images will appear in the `images` directory, and the box center and side lengths will be outputted.

+To train the NeRF, run the command `python volume_rendering_main.py --config-name=nerf_lego`.
+The GIF will appear in the `image` directory.